backend-development/backend-development-textbook/source/git_branching.md

 git branch -d BRANCH_NAME
 ```

-Creating and deleting branches in itself doenst not do anything.
+Creating and deleting branches in itself doesn't not do anything.
 To actually use a branch you have to check it out:

 ``` sh